Code-the-Dream-School/python-200/lessons/11_cloud_ETL/02_build_pipeline.md

         f"&hourly=temperature_2m,precipitation"
         f"&forecast_days=7"
     )

     response = requests.get(url)
     response.raise_for_status()

     print(f"Extracted forecast data for ({latitude}, {longitude})")
     return response.json()
 ```

+Notice that the task itself stays fairly small and focused: one responsibility, one output.
+This is a common design principle in orchestration systems like Prefect and Airflow.

 ## The Transform Task